Common Name: Tiger Salamander, Eastern Tiger Salamander, Barred Tiger Salamander

-Cage: Tiger salamanders are best kept individually.
+Housing: Tiger salamanders are best kept individually.
 A standard 15 gallon aquarium that measures 24 inches long by 12 inches wide by 12 inches high (61 cm by 30 cm by 30 cm) is enough space for one adult.
 A secure screen cover should be used to prevent escapes.
-An aquarium background or black poster board can be taped to three sides of the aquarium to help reduce stress and make the salamander feel secure.

-Temperature: Tiger salamanders can be kept between 60°F (16°C) and 70°F (21°C).
-They are somewhat tolerant of warmer temperatures when compared to other mole salamanders, but the cage should not be allowed to rise above 78°F (27°C).
-Cool conditions are not a problem for tiger salamanders, and drops down to 50°F (10°C) do not present a problem.
-It is recommended that tiger salamanders are kept either in an air conditioned room or cool basement so that the temperature stays within this range and does not get too hot.
+Temperature: Maintain a cool environment for tiger salamanders between 60°F (16°C) and 70°F (21°C).
+They are somewhat tolerant of warmer temperatures when compared to many other salamanders, but the cage should not be allowed to rise above 78°F (27°C).
+Drops down to or below 50°F (10°C) do not present a problem, though activity and appetite decrease when kept at lower temperatures.
+It is best to keep the enclosure within either an air conditioned room or cool basement so that the temperature stays within a safe range.
+Extended periods of hot temperatures result in health issues.

 Water: A clean, shallow source of water should always be available.
-Make sure that it isn't too deep because tiger salamanders don't swim well.
 Change the water everyday or when it appears dirty.
-If tap water is being used, treat it with tap water conditioner to remove chlorine, chloramines, and heavy metals.
-Bottled spring water can be used instead of tap water.
+Treat tap water with an aquarium water conditioner to remove chlorine, chloramines, and heavy metals a day before use.

-Food: One of the most enjoyable qualities of tiger salamanders is their tremendous appetite.
-They feed a variety of invertebrates, including crickets, night crawlers, earth worms, wax worms, super worms, silkworms, and roaches.
-Crickets and worms should compose the majority of their diet, and can be offerred in small quantities twice a week.
+Diet: One of the most enjoyable qualities of tiger salamanders is their tremendous appetite.
+They feed on a variety of invertebrates in captivity, including crickets, night crawlers, earth worms, wax worms, super worms, silkworms, and roaches.
+Crickets and worms should make up the majority of their diet, and can be offerred in small quantities once or twice a week.
 Other food items can be substituted for crickets or worms every few feedings.
-It is often helpful to feed young salamanders in smaller quantities more frequently.
-Some large adult salamanders will accept pre-killed pinky or fuzzy mice, but these should only be fed rarely, if ever.
-Adult salamanders should have their food dusted in high quality reptile vitamin and mineral supplements every two to four feedings while juveniles should have their food supplemented at every feeding.
+Feed young salamanders in smaller quantities every day or two.
+Some large adult salamanders will accept pre-killed pinky or fuzzy mice from forceps, but these should not be fed often to avoid nutritional problems.
+Coat food in a high quality amphibian and reptile vitamin and mineral supplement every two to three feedings.